Grambot-ops/Terraflask/README.md

 1. **ALB Security Group**:
    - Inbound: HTTP (80) and HTTPS (443) from anywhere
-   - Outbound: Port 5000 to ECS Service Security Group
+   - Outbound: Port 5000 to ECS Service Security Group only

 2. **ECS Service Security Group**:
    - Inbound: Port 5000 from ALB Security Group only